gbif/ipt/howToCloud.md

 ### Introduction

 It is possible to install the IPT in a cloud deployment using Amazon EC2 Web Services.
 EC2 allows you to obtain and boot a new server instance running Tomcat in minutes, on which you can install the IPT normally.

-As long as you remember to pay your bills, it can be a more sustainable way of hosting your IPT.
+#### What are the benefits?

+If power cuts or bad Internet connectivity are problems in your area, using EC2 will allow you to keep your IPT online more reliably.

+If your server is within a network that has restrictions against public access, using EC2 is a secure alternative that can save you time and effort configuring a proxy server just to access to your IPT.

 #### How much does it cost?